bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

          - validateRequestSignature="true"
          - validateResponseSignature="true"

+    + The IDP entityID attribute needs to be replaced with the entity ID of the IdP.
     + The PrincipalNameMapping policy indicates how to retrieve the subject attribute that matches a bonita user account username from the IdP response.
       The policy can either be FROM_NAME_ID or FROM_ATTRIBUTE (in that case you need to specify the name of the subject attribute to use).
     + You may also need to change the requestBinding and/or responseBinding from POST to REDIRECT depending on your IdP configuration.